zarf-dev/proposals/0033-registry-proxy/README.md

 `zarf init` will fail if both `--registry-proxy` and `--registry-url` are used.
 Similarly, init will fail if any of the `--registry-*-file` flags are not empty and `--registry-proxy` is not true.

 Running the injector as a daemonset in the airgap requires an image baked into every node, but there is not a distro agnostic way to verify this.
 The nodeport injector only needs to find one running pod and it can schedule itself on the same node using the same image.
 It is not valid to assume a multi-node cluster has a pod running on each node so the DaemonSet injector cannot use this strategy.
-It is, however, valid to assume that every node has access to the pause image as the pause image is required to run any pod.
-There is no guaranteed method of determining the pause image used by the distribution without direct access to the node or CRI.
-Zarf will make a best guess by iterating through the `.status.images` field of each node in the cluster.
-The `status.images` field contains `names` and `sizeBytes` as subfields.
-The first choice will be the smallest image with `pause` in the name.
-If there is no image with `pause` in the name, Zarf will fallback to the smallest image on any node.
+However, every node has a field `.status.images`, which can be used to check for an image that's shared across all nodes.
+Additionally, every node must have access to a pause image, which usually has pause in the name and is extremely small ~300kb.
+If there's no image shared across nodes Zarf will grab the smallest image with "pause" in the name.
+If there's no image with "pause" in its name Zarf will fallback to the smallest image on any node.

 The long lived injector means that the payload configmaps will no longer be deleted from the cluster during `zarf init --registry-proxy`.
 This amounts to about an additional 32mb of configmaps stored in the cluster permanently.